Dr. Hayley Wickenheiser

 Her most profound and personal project has been the creation of the Canadian Tire Wickenheiser Female World Hockey Festival, or WickFest.

-Now in its eighth year, the event hosts over 1,500 female hockey players from around the world in Calgary, giving girls access to hockey skill development and educational sessions both on and off the ice.
+Now in its tenth year, the event hosts over 1,500 female hockey players from around the world in Calgary and in Surrey, giving girls access to hockey skill development and educational sessions on and off the ice.